xwater/ProjectSplash/README.md

 To join a team simply type !character_name in the chat where your bot is listening.

-For example if the team conists of Mario, Sonic, Jiggly Puff, and Yoshi one would simply type !mario or !jigglypuff to join that team.
+For example if the team consists of Mario, Sonic, Jiggly Puff, and Yoshi one would simply type !mario or !jigglypuff to join that team.
 Once the game has started though joing teams is now disabled and users may now only join by typing !random in chat.